Area capital:

 La

-Bambouseraie des Cévennes (Gard) - at Anduze, reputed as
+Bambouseraie des Cévennes (Gard) - at Anduze,

 one of the most beautiful gardens in France, the largest bamboo grove